Reviewable/hubkit/README.md

   * for commits, etc.: `diff`, `patch`
 * `body`: The contents of the request to send, typically a JSON-friendly object.
 * `variables`: For GraphQL queries, variables to pass to the server along with the query.
+* `autoQueryRateLimit`: For GraphQL queries, whether to inject a `rateLimit {cost, remaining}` property into every query.
+This is used to figure out the cost information passed to `onReceive` (see below).
 * `responseType`: The XHR2 response type if you want to receive raw binary data; one of `text`, `arraybuffer`, `blob`, or `document`.
 Only useful when fetching file blobs.
 * `perPage`: The number of items to return per page of response.
 Defaults to 100.
 * `allPages`: Whether to automatically fetch all pages by following the `next` links and concatenate